lyc102/ifem/docs/_mesh/basic.md

-Unlike 2-D case, to apply uniform refinement to obtain a fine mesh with good mesh quality, a different ordering of the inital mesh, which may violate the positive ordering, should be used.
-See [3-D Red Refinement](uniformrefine3doc.html).
+Unlike 2-D case, to apply uniform refinement to obtain a fine mesh with good mesh quality, a different ordering of the initial mesh, which may violate the positive ordering, should be used.
+See [3-D Red Refinement]({{ site.baseurl }}{% link _mesh/uniformrefine3.md %}).